What do you think of our Help Center? Please take a quick survey.

 Rich Pins add extra details to Pins from your website.
-Right now, there are five types of Rich Pins: movie, recipe, article, product and place.
+Right now, there are four types of Rich Pins: product, article, app install and recipe.

 Add Rich Pins to your site:

 - Prep your website with meta tags or an oEmbed endpoint.
 This can be a bit technical, so you might need to loop in your website’s developer.
 You can get quick instructions for each type of Rich Pin below.

 - Test out your Rich Pins.